alxn0/zet/docs/13/README.md

-# Awesome dev and analysis CLI tools
+# Usefull dev and analysis CLI tools

-#fleeting #bookmark

-Some usefull (and fun!)
-CLI tools for development and analysis

 **Actualy used**
 - [cht.sh](https://github.com/chubin/cheat.sh): A client to